 How to Trade Gold Safely With $10

-For accuracy and consistency, always size your trade using the Gold Lot Size Calculator.
+For consistency and protection, always confirm your lot size using the Gold Lot Size Calculator before entering any XAUUSD trade.

 Final Thoughts

-Trading gold with a $10 account is possible, but it requires discipline and very small lot sizes.
-Your only goal should be to survive long enough to grow the account slowly.
+Trading Gold with a $10 account is possible, but only with discipline and correct lot sizing.
+Your goal should be survival first β growth comes later.